mojaloop/mojaloop-specification/README.md

 * [Signature](#signature)
 * [Encryption](#encryption)

+## Glossary
+This document provides the glossary for the Open API (Application Programming Interface) for FSP (Financial Service Provider) Interoperability (hereafter cited as "the API").
+Terms have been compiled from three sources:
+•	ITU-T Digital Financial Services Focus Group Glossary (ITU-T),
+•	Feedback from Technology Service Providers (TSPs) in the PDP work groups (PDP) and
+•	Feedback from the L1P IST Reference Implementation team (RI).
+Information is shared in accordance with Creative Commons Licensing.

 ## Logical Data Model
-This document introduces the four generic transaction patterns that are supported in a logical version of the Open API (Application Programming Interface) for FSP (Financial Service Provider) Interoperability (hereafter cited as "the API").
+This document introduces the four generic transaction patterns that are supported in a logical version of the API.
 Additionally, all logical services that are part of the API are presented on a high-level.

 ## Generic Transaction Patterns
 This document specifies the logical data model used by the API.
 Section 2 in the document lists elements used by each service.
 Section 3 in the document describes the data model in terms of basic elements, simple data types and complex data types.